 National Incident Management System (NIMS)

-The Southern Alleghenies EMS Council Region follows the National Incident Management System and therefore NIMS will be used to manage all incidents of events in the region.
+The Southern Alleghenies and Seven Mountains EMS Council Regions follow the National Incident Management System and therefore NIMS will be used to manage all incidents of events in the region.
 As defined in NIMS, the Incident Command System (ICS) will be used for all hazard-incident management.

 The National Incident Management System (NIMS) is a systematic, proactive approach to guide departments and agencies at all levels of government, nongovernmental organizations, and the private sector to work together seamlessly and manage incidents involving all threats and hazards - regardless of cause, size, location, or complexity – in order to reduce loss of life, property, and harm to the environment.
 The NIMS is the essential foundation to the National Preparedness System (NPS) and provides the template for the management of incidents and operations in support of all five national planning frameworks.

-While these guidelines do not supplant or dictate local department operations, the MCI Plan strongly encourage all agencies to follow consistent procedures.
+While these guidelines do not supplant or dictate local department operations, this MCI Plan strongly encourages all agencies to follow consistent procedures.
 The more a system can be used on routine operations, the easier it will be to use on complex MCIs.
 The ICS is designed to allow even the smallest department to expand the command structure using mutual-aid resources.
 All agencies should follow NIMS for all responses.

 EMS OPERATIONS STRUCTURE